Advice

 Do Dashcams Lower Your Insurance Premiums?

 Generally, no, most mainstream insurance companies don’t offer discounts for dashcams.
-Many insurance companies will raise your premium if you are found at fault in an accident, though a dashcam may prove otherwise, protecting your current premium from increasing.
+However, many insurance companies will raise your premium if you are found at fault in an accident.
+A dashcam may prove otherwise, protecting your current premium from increasing.

 Unless you want the device for fun, the odds are that you’ll rarely need the video from a dashcam.
 However, think of it as a form of insurance.
 Most of us pay car insurance premiums for years without ever filing a claim.
 Yet, we would feel somewhat naked without the peace of mind auto insurance provides.
 Likewise, a dashcam is a novelty until you wish you had one to back up your story in an accident investigation, insurance fraud attempt, or early morning car burglary.